MatthewBenjamin/black-hole/README.md

 the micro apps would need to probably have some configuration on how and what to serve depending on the app shell's global state???
 (still don't know what would all need to change, but i'm thinking not that much.)

+## Disclaimer
+I'm just throwing this stuff down here and plan to build on it later.
+I think there is a way to make this work it's just going to come from hard work and a lot of testing.